Jamalam360/Jamalam360/README.md

 ### Hi there 👋

-I am a Fabric/Quilt mod developer, amongst other things.
+I am a Minecraft mod developer, as well as dabbling in Rust and web dev.

 Reach me on discord on [my server](https://discord.jamalam.tech).